-• Financing by Venture Capital Firms (VC) are the leading sources for injecting capital into startups, accounting for 29% of the deals.
+• Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 • Findings show that venture debt is becoming a crucial funding tool, especially for climate tech startups with limited access to traditional equity financing.